brinalemke/brinalemke.github.io/project.md

 ## Results and Discussion

-Apart from TI score, the most important factor is lead time (with a positive correlation), followed by MRMS mean intensity (negative correlation) and MRMS area (positive correlation).
+Apart from TI score, the most important factor is lead time (with a positive correlation), followed by MRMS area (positive correlation) and MRMS mean intensity (negative correlation).
 Note that correlation signs are output in the last cell of my code.
-This coincided with what I manually concluded were most important, as my initial research report focused on lead time and mean intensity.
-This makes sense, as the longer the lead time, the farther out the storm is being predicted and the less accurate predictions will likely be.
+This nearly coincided with what I manually concluded were most important, as my initial research report focused on lead time and mean intensity.
+These levels of feature importance make sense, as the longer the lead time, the farther out the storm is being predicted and the less accurate predictions will likely be.
 Likewise, a discussion on why a mean intensity correlation makes sense is also present in my research paper.
+As for MRMS area, this importance is likely still a residual impact of TI score pairing.
+Given that storm overlap is factored into TI scores, very small storms with high enough TI scores to be matched simply must have centroids very near to each other.

 ![](assets/IMG/feature_importance2.png)